FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-3/README.md

  * Added two dependencies: `${shlibs:Depends}, ${misc:Depends}`.
 These are magic keywords that are substituted by `dh_makeshlibs` and `dh_gencontrol`.

-   `dh_makeshlib` scans all the binary files in our package root directory, automatically infers any shared library dependencies that they have, and assigns them to these variables.
+   `dh_makeshlibs` scans all the binary files in our package root directory, automatically infers any shared library dependencies that they have, and assigns them to these variables.
 When `dh_gencontrol` generates a control file, it substitutes these variables using the information inferred by `dh_makeshlibs`.

    Our example program is a C program, so it depends on glibc.
 Indeed, `dh_gencontrol` substitutes these keywords with "glibc".